 Delegates attending this year's conference will have the opportunity to hear views from various nations on key issues facing the missile defense community and to discuss national policies and operational issues related to defeating ballistic missile threats.
 Expected attendance includes government and industry representatives from more than 20 countries.

-The material being presented on the opening day of the conference will be appropriate for public dissemination, though media will not be in attendance.
-Controlled unclassified sessions (days 2 and 3) will provide authorized delegates access to information that is protected by limited distribution and other need-to-know controls, with access or distribution limits have been in accordance with applicable national laws or regulations.
+The material being presented on the opening day (Day 1) of the conference will be appropriate for public dissemination, though media will not be in attendance.
+Controlled unclassified sessions (Days 2 and 3) will provide authorized delegates access to information that is protected by limited distribution and other need-to-know controls, with access or distribution limits that are in accordance with applicable national laws or regulations.
 It includes information that has been declassified but remains controlled.

 The NDIA has a policy of strict compliance with federal and state antitrust laws.
 The antitrust laws prohibit competitors from engaging in actions that could result in an unreasonable restraint of trade.
 Consequently, NDIA members must avoid discussing certain topics when they are together – both at formal association membership, board, committee, and other meetings and in informal contacts with other industry members: prices, fees, rates, profit margins, or other terms or conditions of sale (including allowances, credit terms, and warranties); allocation of markets or customers or division of territories; or refusals to deal with or boycotts of suppliers, customers or other third parties, or topics that may lead participants not to deal with a particular supplier, customer or third party.